maxloopinmok/weekly-report/16 - 2024 Monday August 5 to Sunday August 11.md

 ### Monday (August 5) (bowels moving day, slept after 11pm)
 - I briefly read parts of today Monday's Straits Times and Business Times, and compiled them.
-- I did some data recording, events alerting, and news and reports reading for a stocks tracking task.
+- I did some data recording, events alerting, and news and reports reading/creating for a stocks tracking task.
 - I read parts of this week's compiled Straits Times and Business Times.
 - I made a reservation at the library for the book "The Predictive Edge".
 - I watched parts of today's news on Channel 5 and CNA.